 When we got to the house I called my Aunt and told her the news and the date and Kerry called Mom and told her the news and the date.

-Kerry was staying late at school for a project so I figured it’d be a good chance to do a speed workout with the AC.
+Kerry was staying late at school for a project so I figured it was a good chance to do a speed workout with the AC.
 We were doing hill repeats at the northern end of the Park.
-We’d gab-gab-gab until the repeat began, during which the only noise that any of us made was heavy breathing, which was followed by gab-gab-gab as we jogged down the hill before doing the whole thing again.
+We gab-gab-gabbed until the repeat began, during which the only noise that any of us made was heavy breathing, which was followed by gab-gab-gab as we jogged down the hill before doing the whole thing again.
 Eight times.

-When done, we headed over to a bar on Columbus Avenue where we could get a large table and eat, with no one caring how stinky we all were.
-When we arrived, I went to the bathroom to exchange some of my sweatier stuff for a clean t-shirt and shorts that I had in my backpack.
+When done, we headed over to a nearby bar where we could get a large table and eat, with no one caring how stinky we all were.
+When we arrived, I went to the bathroom to exchange some of my sweatier stuff for a clean T-shirt and shorts that I had in my backpack.
 A bit of a towel bath and I headed to where I heard the girls, in the back.
-And there, sitting in the midst of the gang, was Kerry.
+And there, sitting amid the gang, was Kerry.

 They all loved her.
 She came to most of my races and joined us for our warm-downs.
-When we had week-end long runs at the Rockefeller Estate in Sleepy Hollow—that’s really a place—she’d go for a walk and meet us afterward.
+When we had weekend long runs on trails to the north, she’d go for a walk and meet us afterward.
 And there she was for our very own hen party, wearing a stupid tiara with a veil and I saw, too late, Patsy moving next to me and putting an identical one on my head.
-After a half-hour, though, we had to make a dash for the subway so we could get the train home.
+After a half-hour, though, we had to dash the subway so we could get the train home.

 After speaking to my Mother and Kerry, I sent a wedding invitation to my father.
 I did not think that he would be disruptive and wanted to give him a chance, however unlikely to be taken, to attend his daughter’s wedding.